 Getting a specialist, vascular referral

-If you have venous insufficiency, intervention to your veins might help with healing and stop your wound or sore from coming back.
+If you have venous hypertension, intervention to your veins from a vascular specialist might help with healing and stop your wound or sore from coming back.
 Sometimes varicose veins can be treated by laser therapy.
 If you have peripheral arterial disease, you may require further investigations and the vascular team will be able to assess the need to improve the blood supply to your leg or whether your ulcer can be managed in other ways such as reduced/modified compression.
 Ask your nurse or doctor for a referral to your local vascular team to talk about how their input might help you.

 Healthcare advice for leg ulcers